LeonVQZ/shell-setup-arch/README.md

+# Acknowledgements

+Most of this configuration was made by mttaggart over in https://github.com/mttaggart/shell-setup I just took his repo, adapted it to Arch Linux since that's my daily driver and modified some configuration files.

+Thanks taggart for such a cool terminal setup!

 # Shell Setup

 This is where I keep my configs for all the custom terminal stuff I do.
 Included are configurations for: